-(1) The Company does not have any Equity Incentive Plan other than its 2001 Stock Option Plan and does not have a Non Equity Incentive Plan other than the bonus pool.
-The size of grants under the 2001 Stock Option Plan and the bonus pool are not predetermined in accordance with an incentive award.
-(2) Granted under the 2001 Stock Plan.
-All of these options become exercisable one year after the date of grant and expire five years from the date of grant.
+The Company does not presently have any Equity Incentive Plan other than its 2011 Stock Option Plan and does not have a Non Equity Incentive Plan other than the bonus pool.
+The size of grants under the 2011 Stock Option Plan and the bonus pool are not predetermined in accordance with an incentive award.